duarte-pompeu/greatpytools2025/article.md

 I love `black`'s slogan, inspired by Henry Ford: *any color you want, as long as it's black*.
 I really appreciated its (mostly) uncompromising philosophy: formats into a reasonable layout, that can be enforced consistently.
 Also important: it's easy to setup and has good defaults.

-More than the formatting, its **consistency** is key for me: no longer having IDEs or devs formatting code differently and causing messy diffs: just configure a formatter, enforce it and enjoy this issue going away!
+More than the formatting, its **consistency** is key for me: having IDEs or devs formatting code differently causes messy diffs and file history!
+It's much better to agree on a formatting style and enforce it, and watch the problem disappear.

 With this said, I switch to `ruff`: I was already using it to lint, and it gained the capability to also format, with very similar results (inspired by `black`, actualy), so I made the switch and simplified my setup.
 It's also faster, so I'll take that as a win.